When you purchase through links on our site, we may earn an affiliate commission.

 Credit: Rob Slade

-Alistair Brownlee has regularly worn the Scott Cadence Plus during his later tri and gravel racing career, but there are also plenty of tri-friendly benefits for us age-group mere mortals.
+Alistair Brownlee has regularly worn the Scott Cadence Plus during his later tri and gravel racing career, but there are also plenty of tri-friendly benefits of this aero road helmet for us age-group mere mortals.

 These include the inclusion of the MIPS safety system and the addition of Aero Plugs or winter bungs, which can be shoved into the ventilation channels on colder days or if you’re truly seeking an aero advantage where heat isn’t a major consideration.